40Cakes/pokebot-gen3/wiki/pages/Configuration - Battling and Pickup.md

 ## Battling

-`battle` - enable battling opponents

-`battle_method` - placeholder for an intelligent battle engine in the future.

-`hp_threshold` - minimum HP percentage for a Pokémon to battle.
+`hp_threshold` - Minimum HP percentage for a Pokémon to be considered fit for battle.

-`lead_cannot_battle_action` - how to behave if lead Pokémon cannot battle.
+`lead_cannot_battle_action` - What to do if the lead Pokémon is not fit to fight after a battle (fainted or HP below the threshold)

 - `stop` - go into manual mode
 - `flee` - run from the encounter
 - `rotate` - send out the next Pokémon in the party (must have at least {hp_threshold}% of its health and at least 1 usable move)

-`faint_action` - how to behave if lead Pokémon faints.
+`faint_action` - What to do if a Pokémon faints during a battle.

 - `stop` - go into manual mode
-- `flee` - run from the encounter
+- `flee` - run from the encounter (will go to manual mode if it's a trainer battle)
 - `rotate` - send out the next Pokémon in the party (must have at least {hp_threshold}% of its health and at least 1 usable move)

 `new_move` - how to behave if a Pokémon attempts to learn a new move.